SHORTLIST

 Port Augusta - Coober Pedy

-The main attraction in Woomera is a former rocket-testing site, today stocked with disused rockets and missiles.
-Speaking of space, you’ll think you’ve landed on the moon as you travel through sun-baked country to Coober Pedy, known as ‘the opal capital of the world’.
-Things get deep as you travel underground to visit the town’s head-scratching subterranean facilities.
+Secrets are revealed at former rocket-testing site Woomera, today home to a park where you can glimpse Australia’s aerospace innovations.
+Speaking of space, you may will think you’ve landed on the moon as you travel through sun-baked country to isolated Coober Pedy, aka ‘the opal capital of the world’.
+Things get deep as you travel underground with a local to see how these gleaming gems are mined, and visit the town’s head-scratching subterranean facilities.

 Coober Pedy - Uluru

 Pre-dawn wake-up calls are worth it when you get to enjoy a Red Centre sunrise.
-On this MAKE TRAVEL MATTER® Experience you’ll encounter the iconic Uluru, or ‘The Rock,’ half a billion years old, standing 348 meters high and taller than the Eiffel Tower.
-Marvel at the majesty of Uluru as you circumnavigate its base or join a guided walk to Mutitjulu Waterhole.
-This landscape takes you back to the beginning of time, a sacred place among the Anangu people.
+On this MAKE TRAVEL MATTER® Experience you’ll encounter iconic Uluru, or ‘The Rock,’ half a billion years old, standing 348 metres high and taller than the Eiffel Tower.
+Marvel at the majesty of Uluru at its base on a guided walk to the Mutitjulu Waterhole.
+This landscape takes you back to the beginning of time, a sacred place among the Anangu.
 More soul-salving landscapes await at Kata Tjuta, cool relief provided as you walk amid its domes to Walpa Gorge.
+To complement the already spectacular view, enjoy sparkling wine as you watch the sunset.

 Uluru - Kings Canyon